My Mission to Support Students With ADHD, Executive Functioning, and Learning Strategies

 Academic Support for High School and College Students Who Need Clarity

 Parents come to me because they want their child to earn better grades and feel confident again.
-They want someone who understands ADHD, executive functioning challenges, and learning disabilities.
-They want clear guidance instead of nightly battles over homework.
+They want support that understands ADHD, executive functioning challenges, and learning disabilities.
+They want clear guidance instead of constant stress around schoolwork.

-If your child needs support with planning, organization, studying, or navigating online learning, I will teach them the skills that make school manageable.
+If your child needs support with planning, organization, studying, or navigating digital learning expectations, I will teach them the skills that make school manageable.
 Students can learn differently.
-Students can thrive with the right tools.
+With the right tools and support, students can thrive.

 Comments